tikzit/vstikzit/README.md

 [TikZiT](https://tikzit.github.io) is a simple GUI editor for graphs and diagrams.
 Its native file format is a subset of PGF/TikZ, which means TikZiT files can be included directly in papers typeset using LaTeX.
 It is a stand-alone application that has been around for about 15 years.
 This is a VS Code extension that provides a very similar UI to TikZiT directly inside of the editor.

-This is still experimental, with some features, bugfixes, and documentation still to come.
-However, the main features of TikZiT have been implemented, along with some new goodies that make use of the VS Code environment.
+This is a relatively new project and hasn't yet been extensively tested.
+However, all of the main features of TikZiT have been implemented, along with some new goodies that make use of the VS Code environment.
 Please try it and tell me what you think!
 As usual, you can report issues on the [issue tracker](https://github.com/tikzit/vstikzit/issues).

 ## Installation